dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Likewise some companies have higher bars to pass in terms of compliance and security.
 If your company is different the lessons here might apply or not.

-I could attempt to write this from memory and explain the problems and the solutions.
-However that might displease some people and I don't want that.
+Writing this as a war story might displease some people and I don't want that.
+Instead we will try to derive the problems from first principles.
 There will be some examples and anecdotes.
 If you are interested in more details then beer is your friend :)

-Instead of relying on stories we will try to derive the problems from first principles.

 This makes the post quite a lot longer, but also gives insights into the fundamental forces that control scaling journeys.